a-sit-plus/wallet-issuing-backend/README.md

 - `/token` (token endpoint)
 - `/credential` (credential endpoint)

-OpenID4VCI handling is implemented with vc-k, and the issuer metadata uses `backend.public-context` as its base URL.
+OpenID4VCI handling is implemented with VC-K, and the issuer metadata uses `backend.public-context` as its base URL.

 To use the issuing process, clients need to authenticate using ID Austria first, see configuration below: